Liquid Gold: How to Buy Olive Oil

 Fresh oil smells and tastes glorious — herbal, grassy, peppery, even fruity.
 After all, olives are fruit.
 The fresher the oil, the better it tastes.

-But since I was at the supermarket and didn’t have the luxury of opening a bottle to sniff and taste it, how could I gauge its freshness?
+But when you’re at the supermarket and don’t have the luxury of opening a bottle to sniff and taste it, how can you gauge its freshness?

-When I found a bottle that looked promising, I checked the label for a harvest date – ideally one within the last 12 months.
+When I find a bottle that looks promising, I check the label for a harvest date – ideally one within the last 12 months.

-More brands now include this info.
+More brands now include this info, which makes it easier to buy olive oil.
 Manufacturers like California Olive Ranch, which you’ll find at many big-box stores, as well as many smaller producers proudly include a harvest date on their labels.
 So do some private-label brands.

 Some will note the year olives were harvested.
 If they include the month, even better.
 You can see why I was so excited about that jackpot bottle I found the other week.